 This teacher-bashing editorial in the LA Times takes the tone of a schoolmarm lecturing her students on the history of the evils of unions while explaining how once upon a time they were necessary and how once upon a time its editorial board was less fair.

-A new era of school reform will [...]
+A new era of school reform will continue [...]

 I was going to write a post that imagined what would happen if Secretary of Education Arne Duncan took over the nation’s wildfire fighting efforts, how he’d fire all of the fighters because they didn’t bring the Station Fire under control faster, replace them with firefighting charters that would only fight [...]